Downrigger Trolling for Salmon

 Flashers & Dodgers ;

-The big difference between dodgers
+The big difference between dodgers and flashers

-usually rounded on the ends and slightly cupped both ends, they wobble back and forth,
+rounded on the ends and slightly cupped both ends, they wobble back and forth,

 or have a swaying side-to-side action.
-Dodgers are not generally as effective
+Dodgers are not generally as

 The flasher develops a full 360 degree rotation.
 As a general rule flashers work better at a slightly faster speed that dodgers do.
 Flashers have to rotate, they also create noise, so you need to go fast enough to achieve this action.
 The old brass Abe 'n Al of 50 years ago was one of the better known flashers.
 The Canadian Hot Spot plastic flasher (which is somewhat of a modern design copy of the old Abe 'n Al) seems to be the one most fishermen use now.
 The large size, the 11" Glo Green seems to be the preferred color for Puget Sound & the ocean, while the 11" Red seems to be preferred color by the locals in Canada's Barkley Sound.
 Charge the Glo versions with a camera flash for better visibility in deeper water.